DataDog/documentation/content/en/network_monitoring/devices/snmp_metrics.md

 {{% /tab %}}
 {{< /tabs >}}

-After successfully enabling ping on your network devices, the **Ping State** column in the UI will be populated, allowing you to see the ping state statuses for your devices:
+After successfully enabling ping on your network devices, the **Ping State** column in the UI is enabled, allowing you to see the ping state statuses for your devices:

 {{< img src="/network_device_monitoring/snmp/ping_state_status.png" alt="The status column in the NDM UI showing the Ping state toggle enabled with the ping state status column highlighted" style="width:100%;">}}